Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: The NVIDIA Facial Reenactment (NVFAIR) Dataset

 \subsection{Real Data Capture}

 Capturing videos of monologues delivered by different subjects for the purpose of identity verification introduces two conflicting goals.
 On the one hand a controlled evaluation of the trained models requires predictability of what is spoken to prevent identification algorithms from latching onto the spoken content itself.
-On the other, we want the subjects to act as they would in a casual conversation, rather than with a prescribed emotion, to capture their uniquely identifying mannerisms.
-We address this tradeoff by recording the subjects while videoconferencing with each other, which creates the impression of being in a natural conversation.
-This differs from existing datasets, in which the subjects are recorded while looking at the camera.
-We also design two distinct recording strategies: a free-form stage where the subjects are given only general guidance on the topics, and a more controlled scripted stage, see Figure~\ref{fig:dataset}(a).
-This paradigm fits well with our main application, which is avatar fingerprinting for video conferencing.
-We captured our videos with minimal instructions on how to setup the video conference, allowing for the variability one can expect in a natural setting.
-For example, the backgrounds present various degrees of clutter, and the available bandwidth often affects the video compression.
-This was by design: we want the dataset to be as challenging as real-life scenarios.
-In total we record 46 subjects of diverse genders, age groups, and ethnicity.
+On the other, we want the subjects to act as they would in a casual conversation, rather than reciting memorized text, to capture their uniquely identifying mannerisms.
+We address this trade-off by recording the subjects while videoconferencing in pairs, which creates the impression of being in a natural conversation.
+This differs from existing datasets, in which the subjects look at the camera, but are not interacting with another person during the recording~\cite{kwon2021kodf,cao2014crema,livingstone2018ryerson}.
+We also design two distinct recording strategies: a free-form stage where the subjects are given only general guidance on the topics, and a more controlled scripted stage in which subjects speak short, memorized monologues of 2-3 sentences each, see Figure~\ref{fig:dataset}(a).
+To capture the variability of real-life scenarios, we provided minimal instructions on how to setup the video call, allowing for diverse face, scale, and lightning, bandwidth stability, and background scene clutter.
+In total we record 46 subjects of diverse genders, ages, and ethnicities, while strictly abiding by a pre-approved IRB protocol (see Supplement for details and privacy considerations).

 \paragraph{Stage I: Free-Form Monologues.} In this first stage, the two subjects on the call alternate between asking and answering seven pre-defined questions.
 The questions are designed to avoid sensitive or potentially inflammatory topics.
 This is critical because we later use sentences spoken by one individual to animate the video of a second individual, quite literally putting words in their mouths.
-Questions include topics such as one's favorite family holiday, or their least favorite house chore.
-(The complete list of questions is in the Supplementary.)
-To further create a natural interaction, the subject listening is encouraged to actively engage with the one speaking (\eg, by nodding or smiling), while remaining silent.
+The complete list of questions is in the Supplement.
+To further create a natural interaction, the subject listening is encouraged to actively but silently engage with the one speaking (\eg, by nodding or smiling).